jnguyen4103/CSE-3902-Project/README.md

 Sprint 03 README
 Team Ocarina
 This is a group project completed for CSE 3902 project course, during the process, each sprite project is making effort towards the complete game.
-Our group members are: Xueying Liang, Nicholas Negrete, Grant Gabel, Youssef Moosa, John Nguyen and Stephen Hogg.
+Our group members are: Xueying Liang, Nicholas Negrete, Grant Gabel, Youssef Moosa and John Nguyen.

 The game has standard WASD movement